logo

 -Laura Kryta, President of the Western New York Paralegal Association and Paralegal at Phillips Lytle LLP

 “If you have no legal background and work experience, I would suggest volunteering.
 There are many organizations looking for volunteers where you can glean legal experience, such as becoming a mediator or a Court Appointed Special Advocate (CASA).
-Neither of these opportunities require you to have legal background and both will give you an immense amount of exposure to the legal world as well as being a very rewarding experience.”
+Neither of these opportunities require you to have a legal background and both will give you an immense amount of exposure to the legal world as well as being a very rewarding experience.”

 -Rebecca Lewis, MBA, MPA, Vice President of the Paralegal Association of Central Ohio and Paralegal Supervisor at the Office of the Chief Legal and Governance Office, Nationwide